teroikaheimo/fiDomainAvailableScanner/README.md

 ## Installation
 In the terminal of your choosing
-1. Run 'git clone <repository address>'
+1. Run 'git clone repoURL'
 2. Run in the root folder of the project 'npm install'

 ## Usage